Skip to main content

 1. Click New Instance in Bytebase

-2. Configure connection:
+2. Configure basic connection:

 • Host: Your RDS endpoint